mims1234/GoogleSheetsAIApp/README.md

 # Google Sheets AI App - FREE SETUP

+Check out my Blog to understand the code : [Supercharge Your Google Sheets with AI for FREE: A Step-by-Step Guide](https://genxclub.hashnode.dev/supercharge-your-google-sheets-with-ai-for-free-a-step-by-step-guide)

 ## DEMO

 Here in this screenshot showing three rows labeled CONTENT, PROMPT, and AI - REPLY.
 The CONTENT cell contains "Lewis Hamilton won his first World Driver Championship in F1".
 The PROMPT cell asks "Reply only the Year that it occurred".